 Gather the ingredients.

-Heat the oil in a large nonstick skillet (around 12") over medium-high heat.
+Heat the oil in a large nonstick skillet (around 12 inches) over medium-high heat.
 Add the onion, bell pepper, and ham.
 Sauté for about 2 minutes, or until lightly browned and the veggies are tender, but still a little crisp.
 Season with salt and pepper.

 Remove the veggies and ham to a plate.
 Carefully wipe out the skillet with a dry paper towel.